matthewn4444/Lightpack-Filter-and-API/README.md

 The filter allows you to play a video with lightpack shown in realtime without any lag.
-You can play a video with [Media player classic (MPC)](http://mpc-hc.org/) and [PotPlayer](http://potplayer.daum.net/) and lightpack will update the colors of what is shown on the screen.
+You can play a video with [Media player classic (MPC)](http://mpc-hc.org/) and lightpack will update the colors of what is shown on the screen.

 For more information, go [here](https://github.com/matthewn4444/Lightpack-Filter-and-API/tree/master/directshow).